Moors-Code/Fragment-sequencing/README.md

 2.2.Liver_cell_type_annotation.R: This part annotates clustered liver Seurat object using marker genes from https://www.livercellatlas.org.

-2.3.Liver_sphere_size_integration.R: This part integrates sphere size calculated from biosorter outputs with liver Seurat object.
+2.3.Liver_sphere_size_integration.R: This part integrates sphere sizes calculated from biosorter outputs with merged liver Seurat object.

 2.4.Liver_cells_per_sphere_cutoff.R: This part applies a cutoff of a least 5 cells per sphere in liver experiments, all other spheres are removed from further analysis.